fadiTill/sinatra-finalproject/README.md

 sinatra-finalproject

 Welcome to your new MVC !
-In this directory,  To experiment with that code, run shotgun for an interactive prompt.
+In this directory,  To experiment with that code, for an interactive prompt.

 Installation